olivernaaris/grafana-openai-monitoring/node/README.md

 - [OpenAI](https://pypi.org/project/openai/)

 ## License
-This project is licensed under the GNU License - see the [LICENSE](LICENSE.txt) for details.
+This project is licensed under the  GPL-3.0 license - see the [LICENSE](LICENSE.txt) for details.